CheckResearch/journalspopetsBackesMS16_Experiment_01/README.md

 1. Download *MATor2-new.zip* (located in `code` directory)
 2. Follow instructions of the INSTALL file and/or commands of "Ubuntu-Install.sh" for installation.

 The script *download-consensus.py* of the [preceding reproduction](https://github.com/CheckResearch/confccsBackesKMM14_Experiment_01) can be used to download Tor consensus data.
-Server descriptors are downloaded by the GO program which is also used to generate the SQL database.
+Server descriptors are downloaded by the GO program, which is also used to generate the SQL database.

 ### Experiment Content

 I reproduced and extended the long time analysis shown in Figure 12 of the original paper.
-It was planned to conduct analysis with data from 2012 until end of 2018 but due to the higher runtime only a part of this time span was analysed.
+It was planned to conduct analysis with data from 2012 until end of 2018.
+Due to the higher runtime only a part of this time span was analysed.
 A detailed description can be found in my bachelor thesis [Changes in Tor's anonymity over time](https://github.com/CheckResearch/journalspopetsBackesMS16_Experiment_01/blob/master/Changes%20in%20Tor's%20anonymity%20over%20time.pdf).

 ### Hardware/Software